asciinema/asciinema-server/app/views/docs/embedding.html.md

 * 0 / false - do not start playback automatically (default)
 * 1 / true - start playback automatically

+### preload

+The `preload` option controls whether the player should immediately start fetching the recording.

+* 0 / false - do not preload the recording, wait for user action (default)
+* 1 / true - preload the recording

 ### loop

 The `loop` option allows for looping the playback.
 This option is usually